Policy-Based Routing

 Some browsers, like Mozilla Firefox or Google Chrome/Chromium have DNS-over-HTTPS proxy built-in.
 Their requests to web-sites listed in policies cannot be properly routed if the resolver_set

-is set to either dnsmasq.ipset
+is set to dnsmasq.nftset

 .
 To fix this, you can try either of the following: